AxonFramework/extension-kafka/.github/ISSUE_TEMPLATE.md

 ## Usage Questions

-If you are having difficulty using Axon Framework's Kafka Extension, please consider to check Axon's Reference Guide first if it answers your question: https://docs.axoniq.io/reference-guide/extensions/kafka
+If you are having difficulty using Axon Framework's Kafka Extension, please consider checking Axon's Reference Guide first if it answers your question: https://docs.axoniq.io/reference-guide/extensions/kafka

-When the Reference Guide does no cover the specific question you have, take the following into account:
+When the Reference Guide does not cover the specific question you have, take the following into account:
 - GitHub is *not* intended for usages questions, instead:
 - Drop a questions on AxonIQ's forum: https://discuss.axoniq.io/
 - Or place a new question on StackOverflow, using the `axon` tag.
 - Lastly, there is a sample project using this extension, which can be found here: https://github.com/AxonFramework/extension-kafka/tree/master/kafka-axon-example

-## Reporting an bug, feature or enhancement
+## Reporting a bug, feature or enhancement

 Prior to filing an issue, please verify that it's not already reported by someone else.
 After that's done, your issue will typically fall under one of the following options: